-Last updated on December 27th, 2017 at 04:33 am
+Last updated on April 4th, 2023 at 01:14 am

 It’s common knowledge that spending time in nature can be very therapeutic.
 Long walks in the woods, days spent at a sunny beach, and getting your hands dirty while gardening are all effective ways to alleviate stress.

-Replace carpet with wood floors, and add beams to the ceiling, and you’ll be surrounded on all sides with this versatile material.
-Unpainted or stained wooden furniture and cabinets complete the wood décor theme.
+Replace carpet with wood floors, and add beams to the ceiling, and you’ll be surrounded on all sides with natural material.
+Unpainted or stained wooden furniture and cabinets can complete the wood décor theme.

-Each time you visit the beach, make sure you collect shells from the sandy shore.
+Each time you visit the beach, make sure you collect shells.
 Shells come in an array of colors, shapes, and sizes.
 Place them in a primitive wooden dough bowl to make a delightful centerpiece for your dining room table.
 Or, use larger shells, such as conches, as bookends or planters.

-Aside from houseplants or fresh flowers, consider dried flowers, succulents, terrariums, fairy gardens, and air plants.
+Aside from houseplants or fresh-cut flowers, consider dried flowers, succulents, terrariums, fairy gardens, and air plants.
 Just be sure to keep them out of the reach of small children and pets.

 Many people already decorate with stone without realizing it.
 Granite counter tops, marble tile, and soapstone hearths are popular modern amenities.
-Beyond those, pewter bowls filled with river rocks, or stacked stone fireplace surrounds are other ways to incorporate this natural material into your house.
+Beyond those, decorative bowls filled with river rocks, or stacked stone fireplace surrounds are other ways to incorporate this natural material into your house.